CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 {id="figure_pcore-bio" style="height:25em"}
 ![PCore model of the basal ganglia, which is centered around the multiple projections into and out of the GPe neurons that affect every other part of the BG circuitry, putting the GPe Pallidum at the core of its function.
 The GPeAk (arkypallidal) neurons receive from the direct pathway striatal neurons (dSPN), while the prototypical (GPePr) neurons receive from the indirect pathway, as in the classical model (hence the name).
 Because GPeAk projects inhibition back up to the striatum, it must be inhibited in order to disinhibit the SPN neurons, which is accomplished by the direct pathway inputs.
 The iSPN neurons can also get some relief by inhibiting the GPeAk in cases where they are more active, and are directly inhibiting the dSPNs (but not the other way around).
 The hyperdirect pathway into the STN drives initial "brakes" on the system preventing premature responding.
 The numbers below each nucleus indicate the rough number of neurons in each hemisphere in a rat (Oorschot, 1996).](media/fig_pcore_v2_pr_ak.png)

 Our implementation of this new circuitry is summarized in [[#figure_pcore-bio]], showing two of the main subtypes of GPe neurons: _GPeAk_ are the _arkypallidal_ GPe neurons, which express the molecular markers NPAS1 and FOXP2, while the GPePr are the _prototypical_ GPe neurons that have a connectivity pattern similar to the GPe in the classical model, and express PV (parvalbumin, as discussed in [[inhibition]]) and KCNG4.
-As shown in the figure, roughly 45% of the GPe neurons are prototypical, while 18% are arkypallidal, with another 12% projecting to the SNc dopamine area (similar to [[#striosome]] neurons in the striatum, which we discuss below).
+As shown in the figure, roughly 45% of the GPe neurons are prototypical, while 18% are arkypallidal, with another 12% projecting to the SNc dopamine area (similar to [[#striosomes]] neurons in the striatum, which we discuss below).
 The remaining neurons constitute a more heterogenous group, which we ignore for the time being.

 The striatum remains largely as in the classical model, with the one new wrinkle that the lateral inhibition among the SPN neurons is strongly asymmetric, with iSPNs inhibiting dSPNs but not the other way around ([[@TavernaIlijicSurmeier08]]), which is compatible with the remainder of the dynamics from the GPe.